This post may contain affiliate links. Please read our disclosure policy.

 Deliciously tart Lemon Curd is an easy treat, perfect for summer!
-Enjoy it as a dessert on it’s own or use in pies and cakes.
+Enjoy it as a dessert on its own or use it in pies and cakes.

 What is Lemon Curd?

-Have you ever tried lemon curd?
-Well today is your day to try something new!
-Lemon curd is a thick preserve made from lemons, eggs, butter, and sugar.
+Lemon Curd is a thick preserve made from lemons, eggs, butter, and sugar – similar to a custard.
 It’s soooo yummy and can be used with lots of different desserts.

-This lemon curd recipe is making me super excited for summer.
+This Lemon Curd recipe is making me super excited for summer.
 I love the flavor of lemon during those hot summer months.
 It’s so light and refreshing.
 Bring on summer!!
-And bring all the easy lemon treats.
-I really thought this recipe may be too lemon-y, but it was perfect in every way, and I’m craving it as we speak!!
-It’s great all year long but is especially delicious in the warm months. 😀

 How to Make Lemon Curd